 Obesity Disparities in South and East Texas

-In August 2015, the Texas Health and Human Service Commission, Office of Minority Health Statistics and Engagement (OMHSE), formerly known as the Center for Elimination of Disproportionality and Disparities, , was awarded a 5-year grant from the U.S. Health and Human Services, Office of Minority Health for the State Partnership Initiative to Address Health Disparities (SPIAHD).
+In August 2015, the Texas Health and Human Service Commission was awarded a five-year grant from the U.S. Health and Human Services, Office of Minority Health for the State Partnership Initiative to Address Health Disparities.
 The purpose of this initiative is to develop authentic partnerships to improve health outcomes in target areas of East and South Texas and address obesity disparities that affect minority populations.

 The Texas SPIAHD project aims to:

 - Reduce obesity rates

 - Increase body mass index, diabetes and hypertension screening and referral services among African American and Hispanic adults in Beaumont, Port Arthur and Laredo.

 To increase awareness of health disparities, HHSC has developed Obesity Disparities Profiles for each target community identifying and expanding on adult obesity disparity information.
 To implement project activities HHSC will conduct community projects with local community partners in each of the target areas: